-In general, titles that will provide your user with something are the most beneficial.
+In general, titles that will provide your users with something are the most beneficial.
 Think “Top 30 tools you can’t live without”, and “how to make the most of your Amazon subscription.”

 Don’t steer too close to clickbait, though.
 You don’t want people losing trust in your blog.

 A listicle article presents information as a list.
-Buzzfeed is really popular for these types of articles, and they obviously get a lot of shares.
+Buzzfeed is popular for these types of articles, and they get a lot of shares.

 It’s easy to build up words with this technique, and also create relatable, engaging content.